Cricket Peru

 The Asociación Peruana de Cricket or Cricket Peru is the official governing body of the sport of cricket in Peru.
 Cricket Peru is Peru's representative at the International Cricket Council and is an associate member and has been a member of that body since 2007.
 It is included in the ICC Americas region.

-Cricket has been played in Peru for over 150 years, at the splendid Lima Cricket & Football Club (LCFC), and is now undergoing resurgence as a recently admitted Affiliate Member of the International Cricket Council (ICC) and a founder member of Cricket South America (CSA), along with Argentina, Brazil and Chile.
+Cricket has been played in Peru for over 150 years, at the Lima Cricket & Football Club (LCFC), and is now undergoing resurgence as a recently admitted Affiliate Member of the International Cricket Council (ICC) and a founding member of Cricket South America (CSA), along with Argentina, Brazil and Chile.
+It is also a member of ICC Americas.